ashiskb/mllab/_site/README.md

 ---
 ```

 Then, you write detail information of this publication, including abstract, codes, collaborators, where published, etc. Please note this particular commit only support 6 research categories in the `category` field when you load the `research.md` page: `fairness`,`inclusiveness`, `reliability`, `explainability`, `privacy`, `security`, `accountability`.
 If you want to change these, you need to work in the `research.md` file.
+Be sure to add the new category in the `research_array` variable, then add it in the `if-elsif` block.

 ## Acknowledgements